replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 ## Install the Application

-This procedure explains how to install the the application in an online environment, with and without high availability mode.
+This procedure describes how to provision a cluster with the Kubernetes installer, install the app manager, then install and deploy the application.

 To install the application:

-1. Run one of the following commands to install the app manager:
+1. Run one of the following commands to provision the cluster and install the app manager:

     * For a regular installation, run: